|Subduction zone geometry: Mega-earthquake risk indicator|

 As a consequence, subduction zones such as the Philippines, Salomon Islands or Vanuatu do not appear likely to generate mega-earthquakes.
 Others, however, such as Peru, Java or Mexico, which have not seen very large earthquakes over the last 200-300 years, appear to have all the necessary characteristics for a mega-earthquake in the future.

-Materials provided by CNRS (Délégation Paris Michel-Ange).
+The above story is based on Materials provided by CNRS (Délégation Paris Michel-Ange).